December 30, 2024

 Figure 1 Relative growth in global emissions

-To understand the diagram, let’s remember that constant relative growth means exponential growth.
-In principle, a savings account with 3% interest grows exponentially.
+Figure 1 shows the relative growth of global anthropogenic emissions over the last 80 years.
+To understand the diagram, let us remember that constant relative growth means exponential growth[7] .
+A savings account with 3% interest grows exponentially in principle.
 Accordingly, we find exponential growth in emissions with a growth rate of around 4.5% between 1945 and 1975.
 This phase was once known as the “economic miracle”.
 After that, emissions growth fell to 0 by 1980.
 This period was known as the “recession”, which resulted in changes of government in the USA and Germany.

 A further low point in the growth of emissions was associated with the collapse of communism around 1990, with a subsequent rise again, mainly in the emerging countries.
-Since 2003, there has been a deliberate reduction in emissions growth as a result of climate policy.
+Since 2003, there has been an intended reduction in emissions growth as a result of climate policy.

 It should be noted that emissions growth has currently fallen to 0.

-Recently, Zeke Hausfather of CarbonBrief found that global anthropogenic emissions have been constant within the measurement accuracy since 2011, shown in Figure 2.
+Recently, Zeke Hausfather found that the sum of global anthropogenic emissions since 2011 has been constant within the measurement accuracy[8] , shown in Figure 2.

 Figure 2 Anthropogenic emissions have been constant since 2011

-As a result, the two future scenarios most frequently used by the IPCC (RCP 8.5 and RCP6.2) are far removed from the reality of actually possible emission scenarios.
-Nevertheless, the extreme scenario RCP8.5 is still the most frequently used in the model calculations.
+As a result, the two future scenarios most frequently used by the IPCC (RCP 8.5 and RCP6.2) are far removed from reality[12] of the emission scenarios that are actually possible.
+Nevertheless, the extreme scenario RCP8.5 is still the most frequently used in the model calculations .
+[13]

 The IPCC scenario RCP4.5 and the similar IEA scenario “Stated Policies” shown in Figure 3 (p.
-33, Figure 1.4) are the most scientifically reliable.
+33, Figure 1.4) are the most scientifically sound .[14]

 This means that if the realistic emission scenarios are recognized without questioning the statements about the climate disseminated by the IPCC, a maximum emission-related temperature increase of 2.5°C compared to pre-industrial levels remains.